-It has been quite the winter.
-Everywhere around the country has been experiencing new norms as far as weather has gone in these last few months.
-Rather than hibernate through the rest of the season, let me give you some ideas on winter traction that will hopefully motivate you to get out there and roam around before the spring buds begin blooming.
+Winter is on its way, and the elements have already arrived for some.
+Rather than hibernate through the season, let me give you some ideas on winter traction that will hopefully motivate you to get out there and roam around before the spring buds begin blooming.

-I am gonna lay out a few things to think about when running in mixed terrain: lugs, screws, spikes and love (because it’s February).
+I am gonna lay out a few things to think about when running in mixed terrain: lugs, screws, spikes and love.
 Please keep in mind that these things I’m sharing are based on my experiences and opinions only.
 You need to be mindful of the places you go, changing weather and maintaining the proper equipment.

 How are your LUGS?